csimons/sisga/README.txt

 4. From the project root directory, run "ant".
 The build should succeed, and should end with a usage message.

+RUNNING

-5. To see what arguments need to be supplied to the program, view a usage message by running the generated JAR file without any arguments:
+1. To see what arguments need to be supplied to the program, view a usage message by running the generated JAR file without any arguments:

    $ java -jar dist/JGA.jar